The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Analysis of RS solution

-\paragraph{Effect of PLS:} Figure \ref{fig: vs PLS} shows the comparison of the generalization error between the case with PLS and without PLS.
+\paragraph{Effect of PLS:} Figure \ref{fig: vs PLS} shows the comparison of the generalization error between the case with and without PLS.
 The upper panel show the result of both label balanced and imbalanced cases.
-When the total number of iterations $T$ is small, ST's performance is improved, which suggests that the cost function \eqref{eq: update of ST} can be interpreted as playing the intuitive role of fitting the pseudo-{\it label}, i.e., the model just fitting to seemingly reliable labels works.
-Note that the pseudo-labels selected by PLS have relative large input and closer to hard labels.
+When the total number of iterations $T$ is small, ST's performance is largely improved, which suggests that minimizing the cost function \eqref{eq: update of ST} has the intuitive effect of fitting to the pseudo-correct-{\it label}, as originally proposed in \citep{lee2013pseudo}.
+Hence, just fitting the model to relatively reliable labels is appropriate.
+Recall that the pseudo-labels selected by PLS have relatively large input and closer to hard labels.
 This tendency is evident especially when labels are balanced ($\rho=1/2$).
-Detailed data of label balanced case is shown in Figure \ref{fig: vs PLS balanced}.
+Detailed data for the label balanced cases is shown in Figure \ref{fig: vs PLS balanced}.
 As shown in this figure, PLS is effective especially when the initial classifier is poor ($\alpha_L$ is small) and the size of the unlabeled data used at each iteration is large ($\alpha_U$ is large).
-Indeed, when $(\rho,\alpha_L, \alpha_U)=(1/2,0.125,16)$, the generalization error obtained with PLS is even less than half of that without PLS.

 \paragraph{Dependence on the size of unlabeled data:} Figure \ref{fig: partition dependence balanced} shows $\alpha_U$ dependence of relative generalization error when $(\rho, \Delta)=(1/2, 0.75^2)$.
 As already observed, PLS drastically reduces the generalization error when the total number of iterations is small.
 However, as $T$ grows, the effect of PLS becomes minor and the decrease of the generalization error gets slower, indicating that the nature of self-training gradually changes at large $T$.
 Also, as the size of the unlabeled data used at each iteration $\alpha_U$ decreases, the approach to the supervised loss becomes slower, and the performance is catastrophically poor when $\alpha_U$ is smaller than some threshold.
-Also, Figure \ref{fig: partition dependence balanced susceptibility} shows that as $\alpha_U$ decreases, the linear susceptibility $\chi^{(T)}$ becomes greater at large iteration $T$, which indicates that the training result is getting unstable towers a small perturbation to the loss function.
-For the interpretation of $\chi^{(T)}$, see equation \eqref{eq: meaning of chi}.
-These observations indicate that ST is unstable when it fits a relatively small size of pseudo-labeled data.
+This instability at small $\alpha_U$ can also be seen from the linear susceptibility.
+See Appendix \ref{app: linear susceptibility} for more detail.